The establishment of the United states of America was an unmitigated disaster for North America's native people.

 From 1784 to the War of 1812, tribal displacement was limited compared to what would come.
 Eastern tribes were well organized and the demand for land by American colonists was moderate.

-But after the 1812 war between the US and the British empire, things changed, and American expansion to the west of North America, and deeper into Native American territory, assumed a new and terrifying ferocious pace.
+But after the 1812 war between the US and the British empire that situation changed, and American expansion to the west of North America, and deeper into Native American territory, assumed a new and terrifying ferocious pace.

 The United States moved west, rapidly, forcing out native communities, often violently.
 Instead of ceding parts of their claim, Indians found themselves confined to small reserves while the remainder of their land was open to American settlement.